ebikatsudon/VTubeStudio/NVIDIA-Webcam-Tracker.md

 ## Is the normal webcam tracking (OpenSeeFace) still available?

 Of course!
+It is available and will always stay available.
 This is just another option you can try out.

 ## Can I use my existing models or do I need to change anything?